Developer’s Guide¶

 get the merge down to logically arranged commit.
 This can also be used to hide sins from history–this is the

-only chance, since once it hits master
+only chance, since once it hits master, it’s there forever!

 Versioning¶